rpellerin/rpellerin.github.io/content/tips-for-canyon-speedmax-bikes.md

       ![Photo of the TL-EW300 tool]({static}/images/canyon-speedmax/tl-ew300.jpg)
       ![Photo of the TL-EW02 tool]({static}/images/canyon-speedmax/tl-ew02.jpg)

 - The T6 Torx screwdriver was not needed during assembly.
 It might be required to service the bike and change some parts, I don't know.
-Canyon's support was not more knowledgeable about it.
+Canyon's support was not more knowledgeable about it, they only mentioned "to tweak some small screws securing Di2 junction boxes or electronic shifting cable covers or other compatible screws".

       ![Photo of the T6 tool]({static}/images/canyon-speedmax/t6-tool.jpg)